 We are currently undertaking further clinical trials to confirm the success rate of Allen Carr’s Easyway method.

-The initial results of an RCT undertaken by Irish Government were presented on 23/03/17.
-Allen Carr’s Easyway to Stop Smoking Seminar success rates at 1 & 3 months are “significantly higher” than the Irish Health Service’s Quit.ie programme.
+The results of an RCT undertaken by the Irish Government were presented in 2018.
+Allen Carr’s Easyway to Stop Smoking Seminar success rates were “significantly higher” than the Irish Health Service’s Quit.ie programme.
 This is an exceptional result and Allen Carr is well on the way to proving the superior effectiveness and power of Allen Carr’s Easyway to Stop Smoking method compared to methods that use nicotine patches/gum and other drugs – even when those drugs are combined with counselling.